ibm-cloud-docs/satellite/connector_endpoint_auth.md

 ### Simple authentication with the Connector service
 {: #simple-auth-source-conn}

+Unlike most configurations, which can work with an endpoint `--dest-type` of either `location` or `cloud`, this one must use `--dest-type cloud` because setting source certificates for location destination endpoints is not supported.
+{: exception}

-1. Create an HTTPS endpoint to an HTTP server with source simple authentication.
+1. Create an HTTPS endpoint to an HTTP server.

     ```sh
     ibmcloud sat endpoint create \